-The above is from an unpublished excerpt (our translation) of an interview between PB and ARG posted by DE on Facebook on september 13th, 2013.
+The above is from an unpublished excerpt (our translation) of an interview between PB and ARG posted by DE on facebook - September 13, 2013.

-DE owns the manuscript of the text that was sent to him by PB in 1987 when the former was the student of the later.

-He took a photograph of a single random page with his mobile phone and posted it on the website.
+DE owns the manuscript of the text that was sent to him by PB in 1987 when the former was the student of the latter.
+He took a photograph of one random page with his mobile phone and posted it there.
 There is missing text on the margins.

-The last sentence reads: "This is where lies my question: would ARG, at the initial phase, when he was minimally recognized as published, declared deemed to be published, deserving to be read, could have existed (aurait été possible) without these eminently two social things, the image of the writer <<... cut off text in the right margin>> public and an institution that gives itself the goal to defy the laws of the market?"
+The last sentence reads: "This is where lies my question: would ARG, at the initial phase, when he was minimally recognized as published, declared deemed to be published, deserving to be read, could have existed (aurait été possible) without these eminently two social things, the image of the writer (? cut off text in the right margin...) public and an institution that gives itself the goal to defy the laws of the market?"
+[1]